 It depends.
 The more flexibility that your life circumstances afford you, the greater breadth of potential sites that you may choose from.
-Students from our program have the skills and competencies to be successful in most child-focused settings.
-Potential supervisors when compared to students from counseling and clinical psychology often view the breadth of our training in assessment and consultation positively.
+Students from our program have the skills and competencies to be successful in most child-focused settings, including those with a clinical focus.
+Potential supervisors, when compared to students from counseling and clinical psychology, often view the breadth of our training in assessment and consultation positively.
 Remember, if a site doesn't “want” you because you are from a school psychology program as opposed to having a counseling or clinical psych background, think about whether this placement really matches your professional interests.

-This really depends on the type of internship you want.
-If you would like a hospital or community mental health placement, however, it is pretty important to have some practicum exposure (i.e. a semester) to indicate your interest and knowledge of the types of activities that typically occur in these sites.
-If you don’t spend a semester, it will be important to indicate that you do have some minimal exposure to individual and group therapy.
+Generally, applicants are more competitive when they have made sufficient progress on their dissertation prior to applying and interviewing.
+Be sure to focus on dissertation as much as possible during years 3 and 4.
+With regard to clinical experience, it really depends on the type of internship you want.
+Most of our students successfully find an internship site that is well-aligned with their experiences and future goals.
+However, if you would like a hospital or community mental health placement, it is important to have some practicum exposure (i.e., at least one semester) to indicate your interest and knowledge of the types of activities that typically occur in these sites.
+If you don’t spend a semester gaining these experiecnes, it will be important to indicate that you do have some minimal exposure to individual and group therapy.

 How did you go about finding a site that matches your interests?

 One of the best things to do is to talk with students have already been through this process.
 Another is to explore internship sites on the web.
 The Association of Psychology Postdoctoral and Internship Center (www.appic.org) provides a wonderful search engine to explore this topic.
-A Directory of Internships for Doctoral Students in School Psychology has also been developed and may be purchased for less than $20 by calling Penn State’s Graduate Program in School Psychology at 814-865-1881.
 Many training programs across the country also have links to learning more about internships and the process of obtaining one.